Nagai-Nano/fb-live-video-polling/README.md

 - Clone this repository
 - Edit your configuration in the `config.js` file
-- You must provide the Facebook Graph API as well as the ID of your Live Video to make this app work.
+- You must provide the Facebook Access Token as well as the ID of your Live Video to make this app work.
 It is important
 - Run `npm install` or `yarn`
 - Run `npm start` and **go live!**